Fujifilm X-E2S vs Leica Digilux 3

 It is notable that the X-E2S offers wifi support, while the Digilux 3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-E2S and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2S and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The X-E2S was replaced by the Fujifilm X-E3, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Leica Digilux 3 Manual.
+Further information on the features and operation of the X-E2S and Digilux 3 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Leica Digilux 3 Manual.